-- (1) Any owner or occupier of a business or residential premise or any other holders of waste as determined by the municipality and in areas as determined by the municipality may be required to- - (a) separate their waste in recyclable, e.g. e-waste; plastics, paper and glass and non-recyclable waste in accordance with the directives of the municipality; - (b) use different containers for waste so separated as directed or provided by the municipality; - (c) place containers containing the recyclable waste outside the entrance to the premises at a time and day specified by the municipality or, if so requested, drop containers off at places as directed by the municipality; and - (d) follow any other reasonable prescribed procedures. - (2) The municipality may locate drop-off centres for recyclables at places ensuring easy and safe access for the public.
+- (1) Any owner or occupier of a business or residential premise or any other holders of waste as determined by the municipality and in areas as determined by the municipality may be required to - (a) separate their waste in recyclable, e.g. e-waste; plastics, paper and glass and non-recyclable waste in accordance with the directives of the municipality; - (b) separate their waste in organic waste, eg. food waste, garden waste or any other waste of organic nature; - (c) use different containers for waste so separated as directed or provided by the municipality; - (d) place containers containing the recyclable waste outside the entrance to the premises at a time and day specified by the municipality or, if so requested, drop containers off at places as directed by the municipality; and - (e) follow any other reasonable prescribed procedures. - (2) The municipality may locate drop-off centres for recyclables at places ensuring easy and safe access for the public.